linusdong/Udacity_Nanodegree_FullStackWeb/P3/README.md

-# Item Catalog: Getting Started
+# Item Catalog: Linus Movie App

 ## Change log
+* May 1st 2015, RFT and UPD project based on feedback.
+JSON error is gone, downgrade is not needed.
 * April 30th 2015, ATOM API for extra credit, secure web application
 * April 29th 2015, UPD styling on login/logout function.
 * April 28th 2015, COMPLETE basic styling through all web pages.
-* April 26th 2015, database setted.
+* April 26th 2015, database settled.
 CURD methods implemented.
 * April 24th 2015, mock up templates in places.
 * April 21st 2015, initial commit.
 Readme file added.

 ## Project description
+The project is a extended version of [project1 movie trailer app](https://github.com/linusdong/Udacity_Nanodegree_FullStackWeb/tree/master/P1), with database persistent and Bootstarp CSS style theme, G+ sign in based on OAuth2 and Flask framework integration.

-In this project, you will be developing a web application that provides a list of items within a variety of categories and integrate third party user registration and authentication.
-Authenticated users should have the ability to post, edit, and delete their own items.
+Authenticated users should have the ability to post, edit, and delete their own directors and movies.

-You will be creating this project essentially from scratch, no templates have been provided for you.
-This means that you have free reign over the HTML, the CSS, and the files that include the application itself utilizing Flask.

-There are four parts that you will need to complete:
-* the HTML (structure of the pages)
-* the CSS (the style of the pages)
-* the Flask Application (to put it online) it must include authentication/authorization to allow users to login before making changes
-* the database (to store and organize the information)

 ### Additional Functionality
 In addition to the basic functions listed above, this project has many opportunities to go above and beyond what is required.
 Some ways to achieve exceeds specifications are to include the following requirements: